 It all started in 2011 with some cans in a cupboard.
 A small group of people saw a growing need for organised emergency food aid in High Wycombe and started trying to help.
-Within a few months, we had a locker at Big Yellow and had starting working with organisation who work directly with people who are struggling.
+Within a few months, we had a locker at Big Yellow and had starting working with organisations who work directly with people who are struggling.
 In 2012 we had grown so much, and needed to stabilise and make the project sustainable so we applied for and became a charity.
 Now, we’re still a volunteer-led organisation with just three part time employees, a project manager, an administrator and a warehouse assistant.

 We are seeing a huge increase in the amount of people who need emergency food aid – and support over the longer term.
 We will always support those people our referring partners send to us for food aid, working with them to resolve the crises that lead people to needing help.
 We never turn anyone away who is referred to the foodbank.

 One Can Trust is a project run by the people of South Bucks, for the people of South Bucks.

 One Can Trust – The Vision We believe that empowering people through cohesive and engaged communities is the only way to eradicate poverty in the long term.

 Mission We seek to develop community based projects, drawing together people from many different backgrounds, of all faiths or none to solve the issues of inequality and poverty that exist in our society.

 We operate with openness and integrity – in all our actions we will operate openly and transparently, sharing the reasons behind any decisions we make and how these will progress the delivery of the vision.
 We value everybody in our community equally, and strive to maximise the impact we can have notwithstanding any individual’s faith or background